cln-Kafka/Watchdog-Timer-Use-Cases/README.md

 ## License

 This repo is under the MIT license.
 See [LICENSE](LICENSE) for details.

+---

-All rights reserved © 2024 to Team 14 of the Embedded Systems Course - Systems & Biomedical Engineering, Cairo University (Class 2025).
+Made with ❤️ by Team 14 of the Embedded Systems Course - Systems & Biomedical Engineering, Cairo University (Class 2025).